Citation, DOI & article data

 Aortic fistulas may be considered primary (associated with a complicated abdominal aortic aneurysm) or secondary (associated with graft repair).

 The annual incidence of primary aortoenteric fistulas is thought to be around 0.007 per million while that of secondary aortoenteric fistulas is about ~1% (range 0.6-2%) 1.

-The incidence of secondary aortoenteric fistulas is found to be greater in patients following open aortic repair compared to patients with endovascular stent placement.
+The incidence of secondary aortoenteric fistulas is found to be higher in patients following open aortic repair compared to patients with endovascular stent placement.

 - classically, aortoenteric fistula may initially present with minor "herald" gastrointestinal hemorrhage, followed by a later catastrophic life-threatening gastrointestinal hemorrhage

-- primary aortoenteric fistula may present with recurrent septicaemia with enteric pathogens
+- primary aortoenteric fistula may present with recurrent septicemia with enteric pathogens

 A primary aortoenteric fistula forms when a large abdominal aortic aneurysm closely abuts bowel loops, usually the 3rd or 4th parts of the duodenum.
-Due to long-standing pressure, the aneurysm slowly erodes into the bowel wall.
+Similarly, in the chest, when a large thoracic aortic aneurysm compresses the esophagus.
+Due to long-standing pressure, the aneurysm slowly erodes into the bowel or esophageal wall.
 These are most commonly due to infected mycotic aneurysms.

 Secondary aortoenteric fistulas are seen as a complication of aortic reconstructive surgery with or without the placement of an aortic stent-graft.
 Secondary fistulas that result from perigraft infection may occur between 2 weeks and 10 years after surgery.